xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 - final important note: AppleALC is disabled (must use a USB sound adapter)(*)

 Solving the display wake issue required a lot of Voodoo; the items marked with an asterisk probably played a major role, and I just don't have the resources to figure out which exactly is critical or not.
 I plan to gradually introduce them and see (AppleALC.kext in particular).
+Disclaimer: it should be considered as a work-in-progress.
+I've had 10+ successful sleep/wake cycles over many days, but the occasional hard freeze on wake :-(

 ## Post-install: